garaio/AzureRecipes/Snippets/ARM/alert-rules-standard-monitoring-aspects/README.md

 > Action Groups on organisation level (shared for all applications): _coming soon_

-> Action Group(s) and DevOps Handler/Connector on application level (but common for all modules and independent from environments): _coming soon_
+> Action Group(s) and DevOps Handler/Connector on application level (but common for all modules and independent from environments): [Snippet `alerting-infra-application-level`](../alerting-infra-application-level)

 ## Contents